RifeLab/lab-manual/manuscript.md

 * Minimum 12 credit hours of non-thesis coursework
 * Minimum 18 hours of dissertation research

-### Comprehensive examination
-The comprehensive exam is designed to evaluate your overall mastery of a body of knowledge and skills after completing most of the program of study.
-Satisfactory completion of the comprehensive examination must occur at least six months before graduation.
-The advisory committee meets with the student and sets the details and rules for the examination.
-Written examinations should be evaluated and returned to the student with appropriate comments before the oral examination.
-The oral examination will include questions covering areas where weakness was demonstrated on the written examinations.
-Oral exams typically last 2 to 3 hours.

 ### Graduate advisory committee
 Every graduate student is required to have a graduate committee made up of graduate faculty members, with at least half being from PES.
 Masters students must have a minimum of three faculty members on their committee and the committee must be formed no later than the middle of their second semester.